 1. Contacting LINK BROADBAND

-You can contact us by telephoning our customer services team on 033 0174 1444, by emailing us at sales@Linkbroadbands.com by visiting our website and completing the “Contact Us” form, or you can write to us at LINK BROADBAND Limited, LINK BROADBAND LIMITED(company number 12786507) registered address 160 City road London EC1V 2NX
+You can contact us by telephoning our customer services team at 033 0174 1444, emailing us at sales@Linkbroadbands.com, visiting our website and completing the “Contact Us” form, or you can write to us at LINK BROADBAND Limited, LINK BROADBAND LIMITED(company number 12786507) registered address 160 City road London EC1V 2NX

 2. LINK BROADBAND may contact you